segfault24/esiclient/EsiClient/docs/SearchApi.md

 Search on a string

-Search for entities that match a given sub-string.  --- Alternate route: &#x60;/v1/search/&#x60;  Alternate route: &#x60;/legacy/search/&#x60;  --- This route is cached for up to 3600 seconds
+Search for entities that match a given sub-string.  ---  This route is cached for up to 3600 seconds

 ### Example
 ```java